 - Black*Star provides another example when he fights Crona.
 When he starts screaming in response to Ragnarok's scream resonance, his screaming bubbles block out Ragnarok's scream bubbles.

-- Karen in My Monster Secret is an occasional victim of this, notably in her introduction chapters where her "demon" act falls apart and no one listens to her threats.
-The author seems to have become particularly fond of this trope in part 2 of the series.
+- Karen in My Monster Secret is an occasional victim of this, notably in her introduction chapters where her "demon" act falls apart and no one listens to her threats.◊ More generally, the author seems to have become particularly fond of this trope in part 2 of the series.
 He even adds some variation, where out-of-bubble lines are interrupted (such as this scene◊ or this scene◊)

 - Played for drama in the Episode 3 manga of Umineko no Naku Koro ni, when Battler screams to not hear the self-destructing red truths that Beatrice delivers to eliminate the witch EVA (because he considers he has to discover these truths by himself).

 - It appeared in Empowered at least once.
 Searches needed.